taharrison/ReplayProxy/README.md

+# THIS REPOSITORY HAS MOVED

+Please see https://github.com/taharrison/Mimics for all future changes.

+This rename was done to give the library a unique, catchy and easy to remember name, and coincides with the first NuGet release.
+The ReplayProxy repository will be removed in due course.

 # Mimics
 *A new way to isolation test legacy .NET code - record existing behaviour and assert nothing has changed as you refactor.*